 In addition, the bank held a training session with employees on the steps to take if they see someone using a camera on bank premises.
 “We supplied talking points and made sure they understood they have the right to confront if they are being photographed or videoed,” says Hundley.

 In the long run, banks could avoid unsolicited on-the-record scenarios by training employees to remain professional and respectful at all times, whether the customer has a camera or not.
 “I do believe that professionalism and polite discourse should be the norm.
-Not reacting negatively but explaining properly can diffuse any situation,” said Mitchell of United Bank.
+Not reacting negatively but explaining properly can defuse any situation,” said Mitchell of United Bank.

 HOA NGUYEN, a journalist in Washington, D.C., reported this article as an ABA summer intern.